Admission Process for Nursing (Transition LPN to RN) Associate in Science Degree Program

 After you submit your completed checklist, you will receive a registration referral form which you may take to the Advising and Counseling Center and register for classes.

-Students who meet the minimum requirements by the application deadline will be ranked in order, from highest to lowest, on a product score devised by multiplying the TEAS V score by the cumulative prerequisite GPA.
+Students who meet the minimum requirements by the application deadline will be ranked in order, from highest to lowest, on a product score devised by multiplying the ATI TEAS score by the cumulative prerequisite GPA.
 Selection criteria is explained in the College Catalog.

 In cases where all credentials are equal, the following criteria will be used in the given sequence to determine who will be admitted into the program: